 If you find that you need additional emergency financial assistance, contact your School's financial aid office.

 We are always open to discussing changes in student circumstances and needs they may have.
 Consistent with prior years, you should contact your local financial aid office to discuss any material changes to your individual or family financial status given the emerging economic changes.

 See the Student Employment Office website for details regarding undergraduate fall term employment in light of the ongoing pandemic.
 The University has also issued interim payrolling guidance during the public health emergency.

 See the Student Employment Office website for details regarding graduate student fall term employment in light of the ongoing pandemic.
 The University has also issued interim payrolling guidance during the public health emergency.

 Health and Wellbeing

 The health and wellbeing of our students is of utmost priority.
-We recognize the abrupt transition to remote learning has been difficult and that universal social distancing measures have drastically altered our social lives.
+We recognize the transition to remote learning has been difficult and that physical distancing measures have drastically altered our social lives.
 Visit the Health and Wellbeing page for information on preventative measures, resources on managing stress, anxiety, and fear; and more.

 School- and Department-Specific Resources